 If you have a bike at home and there’s space in the car, just bring it along when you move to uni.
 If you’re moving by train, most train companies have bike reservations you can book in advance.

-And if you can’t take yours with you or you’d rather leave it at home for your trips back, you can always get a good second-hand bike from a local shop.
+And if you can’t take yours with you or you’d rather leave it at home for your trips back, you can pick one up through the Bike Project.

 Remember, safety first.
 You should choose the right size and type of bicycle for comfort, have front and red rear lights installed and turned on when you’re cycling.
 Before each journey, check the tyres are in good condition and inflated properly, and that all gears are working correctly, especially the brakes.
 I’d also recommend to fit a bell to your cycle.